EMODnet/EMODnetWCS/README.md

 information as ‘coverages’: digital geospatial information representing space-varying phenomena.
 One can think of it as Web Feature Service (WFS) for raster data.
-It gets the ‘source code’ of the map, but in this case it's not raw vectors but raw imagery.
+It gets the ‘source code’ of the map, but in this case it’s not raw vectors but raw imagery.

 An important distinction must be made between WCS and Web Map Service (WMS).
 They are similar, and can return similar formats, but a WCS is